 Check the LEDs

-Check for loose cables – Placing the router in a corner with insufficient space will lead to the cables becoming loosely plugged.
+Check for loose cables – Placing the router in a corner with insufficient space will lead to the wires becoming loosely plugged.
 You don’t want something as silly as this to be the cause of your network problems.

-Read the router’s user manual
+Read the router’s user manual.

 Positioning

-Find the best wireless channel
+Find the best wireless channel.

 Prevent overheating